sumanchapai/regularizepsf/_sources/api/regularizepsf/corrector/index.rst

       :type alpha: float
       :param epsilon: controls the maximum of the amplification, see notes
       :type epsilon: float
-      :param use_gpu: True uses GPU acceleration, False does not.
-      :type use_gpu: bool

       :returns: a image that has been PSF corrected
       :rtype: np.ndarray